-I don’t know why, but God always amazes me.
-He’s an amazing God so I don’t think I should be surprised, but I am.
+God amazes me.
+I don’t think I should be surprised, but I am.
 Recently He’s reminded me of His comfort.
 While driving home from an errand, on what had not been the most delightful day, I looked up into the clear blue sky and saw a perfect X made by contrails where two planes had crossed.

 A few weeks after the death of my second son Alexx, I had to send his older brother off on a trip.
 Although the two brothers had traveled a number of times to visit family, this would have been his first time flying alone.
-I knew he was looking forward to the trip, but was anxious about the flight.
+I knew he was looking forward to the trip but was anxious about the flight.

-The thought of a heart shaped cloud stirred memories of Alexx’s funeral.
+The thought of a heart-shaped cloud stirred memories of Alexx’s funeral.
 Friends had spent hours filling balloons and affixing a label on each with Alexx’s name, date of birth and death, and his favorite scripture John 3:16.
 His funeral had ended with a festive balloon release.
 Although each balloon was released individually, they rose into the air like a single mass.
-High in the air the mass continued until many looked away.
+High in the air, the mass continued until many looked away.
 Those remaining testified to seeing the balloon cluster form a perfect heart before finally dispersing in varied directions.

 Woe to you who long for the day of the Lord!
 Why do you long for the day of the Lord?
 That day will be darkness, not light.
 It will be as though a man fled from a lion only to meet a bear, as though he entered his house and rested his hand on the wall only to have a snake bite him.

-As I pondered the events of my week, and took them to prayer, I asked the Lord what I could do.
+As I pondered the events of my week and took them to prayer, I asked the Lord what I could do.
 My heart grieves for those that do not know Him.
-I am a homeschool mom.
+I am now a homeschool mom.
 What can I do Lord?
 My day, my season, is teaching and training my children.
 How can I go beyond my home and neighborhood, into my community and beyond, and yet remain in the season You’ve called me to?
 I want to take action for the burden on my heart.
-I received a quick, and gentle response.
-Luke 10:2
+I received a quick, and gentle response in Luke 10:2

 God so loved the world, that He gave His one and only Son, that whoever would believe in Him would not perish but have eternal life!!!
+John 3:16